oschrenk/notes/cakephp.markdown

 I downloaded the [1.3.0 RC4][cake.1.3RC4] as the [1.2.7][cake.1.2.7] release threw some deprecated warning in my face.

 In unpacked the release into my `htdocs` directory and started my apache and pointed my browser to [localhost][localhost].
-If the apache2 is properly configured it shuld already output some cakePHP information.
+If the apache2 is properly configured it should already output some cakePHP information.

 I got some errors:

 	/tmp/cache/ is not writable

-The soultion is to make the `cache` directory writable.
-I made th `tmp` directory writable for everyone, by adding the permissions using Finder's information menu.
+The solution is to make the `cache` directory writable.
+I made the `tmp` directory writable for everyone, by adding the permissions using Finder's information menu.

 	Please change the value of 'Security.salt'